 Competitiveness is sometimes another aspect, “with the goal of creating districts that will be as evenly split in two-party partisanship as possible,” but it is also highly controversial because it requires whoever draws the lines “to actively consider the impact of the districts on electoral outcomes.”
 More often, whoever draws the lines is explicitly forbidden from considering partisanship data like voting history or voter registration.

 Another consideration is majority-minority districts.
-The Voting Rights Act mandates “that electoral district lines cannot be drawn in such a manner has to ‘improperly dilute minorities’ voting power.’”
+The Voting Rights Act of 1965 mandates “that electoral district lines cannot be drawn in such a manner has to ‘improperly dilute minorities’ voting power.’”
 In majority-minority districts, “a racial or language minority group comprises a voting majority.”
 Advocates say this reduces cracking, “when a constituency is divided between several districts in order to prevent it from achieving a majority in any one district.”
 Critics say it can also result in packing, “when a constituency or voting group is placed within a single district,” which essentially consolidates votes into a smaller number of districts and minimizes the influence in other districts.

 Who draws districts?